Navigation World Models: Discussion

-Our proposed Navigation World Model (NWM) offers a scalable, data-driven approach to learning navigation policies.
-NWM is trained across diverse environments with our CDiT architecture, and is able to adapt flexibly to various scenarios.
-NWM can independently plan or rank an external policy by simulating navigation outcomes, which also allows it to incorporate new constraints.
-This approach bridges learning from video, visual navigation, and model-based planning and could potentially open the door to self-supervised systems that not only perceive but also act.
+Our proposed Navigation World Model (NWM) offers a scalable, data-driven approach to learning world models for visual navigation; However, we are not exactly sure yet what representations enable this, as our NWM does not explicitly utilize a structured map of the environment.
+One idea, is that next frame prediction from an egocentric point of view can drive the emergence of allocentric representations~\cite{Uria2020.11.11.378141}.
+Ultimately, our approach bridges learning from video, visual navigation, and model-based planning and could potentially open the door to self-supervised systems that not only perceive but can also plan to inform action.

-\textbf{Acknowledgments.} We thank Noriaki Hirose for his help with setting up the HuRoN dataset and for sharing his insights, and to Manan Tomar, David Fan and Sonia Joseph on their helpful comments on the manuscript.
-Finally, we thank Angjoo Kanazawa, Ethan Weber, and Nicolas Ballas for helpful discussions and feedback.
+\textbf{Acknowledgments.} We thank Noriaki Hirose for his help with the HuRoN dataset and for sharing his insights, and to Manan Tomar, David Fan, Sonia Joseph, Angjoo Kanazawa, Ethan Weber, Nicolas Ballas, and the anonymous reviewers for their helpful discussions and feedback.